 - Budget: Provide a quote in $IDLE tokens to deliver the idea

-The following points address how the Pilot League will choose Dev Grants proposals and how the prioritization of these into the roadmap works.
+The following points address how the Treasury League will choose Dev Grants proposals and how the prioritization of these into the roadmap works.

-Instead, regarding Community Grants we believe these should be handled more directly and independently by the Pilot League.
+Instead, regarding Community Grants, we believe these should be handled more directly and independently by the Treasury League.

-- The Pilot League will award grants after a careful analysis.
+- The Treasury League will award grants after a careful analysis.

-- The ideas that the Pilot League will choose will be included in the backlog of the community roadmap.
+- The ideas that the Treasury League will choose will be included in the backlog of the community roadmap.

-- Periodically, the Pilot League will ask the community of Idle, through a snapshot, to prioritize the backlog, namely which of the proposals in the backlog should be moved in the discussion phase, managing and assigning them before the others.
+- Periodically, the Pilot League will ask the community of Idle, to prioritize the backlog, namely which of the proposals in the backlog should be moved in the discussion phase, managing and assigning them before the others.